bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 the address, the amount, and the denomination.
 An expiration time for the offer may also be specified.
 For example:

-(Note: all examples in this section use Testnet addresses.)
+(Note: all examples in this section use testnet addresses.)

 {% endautocrossref %}